mlafeldt/skeleton-cookbook/README.md

     rake knife       # Run knife cookbook test rake test        # Run all tests

-## Bundler

-If you prefer to let [Bundler](http://gembundler.com) install all required gems (you should), run the tests this way:

-    $ bundle install
+As mentioned above, use `bundle exec` to start a Rake task:

     $ bundle exec rake test

 ## Berkshelf

-[Berkshelf](http://berkshelf.com) is used to set up the cookbook and its dependencies (as defined in `Berksfile`) prior to testing with Rake and Vagrant.
+[Berkshelf](http://berkshelf.com) is used to set up the cookbook and its dependencies prior to testing with Rake and Vagrant.

+The dependencies are defined in `Berksfile`, which in turn resolves the dependencies in `metadata.rb`.
+It is good practice to specify the cookbook sources in `Berksfile`, while keeping the cookbook versions in `metadata.rb` (the authoritative source of information for Chef).

+During testing, dependencies are installed to the `cookbooks` directory inside this cookbook.

 ## Vagrant